This post was most recently updated on August 31st, 2022.3 min read.

 Additional transparency will also make the giant held accountable for their actions in the industry more easily – a grand difference between some key competitors like Amazon and Apple, even Google nowadays (although, Google does have major open source contributions)!

-Then again, the fact that Microsoft makes money from licenses and subscriptions, not ads and infringements on personal privacy, is a huge bonus at least for me personally, whenever I feel like re-evaluating my decision to dedicate a lot of my time professionally on Microsoft’s ecosystem and tools.
+Then again, the fact that Microsoft makes money from licenses and subscriptions, not ads and infringements on personal privacy, is a huge bonus at least for me personally, whenever I feel like re-evaluating my decision to dedicate a lot of my time professionally to Microsoft’s ecosystem and tools.

 Anyway, I had a lot of fun with the challenge, despite cutting it a bit close.
 I’ll try to make more time next year! :)